Dener (footballer, born 1971)

-Dener Augusto de Sousa (2 April 1971 — 18 April 1994), known simply as Dener, was a Brazilian footballer who played as a forward.
+Dener Augusto de Sousa (2 April 1971 – 18 April 1994), known simply as Dener, was a Brazilian footballer who played as a forward.
 He played twice for the Brazil national team.
-During his short-lived career, Dener who was sporting No.10, drew comparisons with Garrincha and Pele and he was considered one of Brazil's most talented young footballers of the 1990s.
-In early 1994, even Diego Maradona himself, expressed his admiration for Dener's skills after a match against Newell's Old Boys, while his transfer to VfB Stuttgart a few months later was never materialised due to his tragic death in a car accident.
+During his short career, Dener, wearing No.10, drew comparisons with Garrincha and Pele and he was considered one of Brazil's most talented young footballers of the 1990s.
+In early 1994, even Diego Maradona himself expressed his admiration for Dener's skills after a match against Newell's Old Boys, while his transfer to VfB Stuttgart a few months later never materialised due to his tragic death in a car accident.

 Early life

-Dener was born to a poor family and he grew up with his mother from 1984.
-It was in 1984, when his dad lost his life and Dener started working to help his mother financially.
+Dener was born to a poor family and he grew up with his mother from 1984, when his father lost his life and Dener started working to help his mother financially.
 He was considered a troubled kid during his youth years.

 Club career

 Futsal

-Born in São Paulo, Dener started his career with futsal where his excelled his dribbling skills.
-By 1996 he was already getting a small stipend from futsal.
+Born in São Paulo, Dener started his career with futsal where he excelled in his dribbling skills.
+By 1986 he was already getting a small stipend from futsal.
 The same year, he drew public attention during a futsal national tournament watched by 7,000 spectators and was also broadcast on TV.
 Dener's team won the trophy, and he also won the topscorer's and MVP award.
 The following day, scouts from São Paulo and Portuguesa approached him to join their clubs.